 Imagine if I spent an hour and really took my time and moved down to smaller brushes when the big brush didn't fit.
 (Again, I'm talking about brushes, not the details.)
 The results would more accurately capture the likeness of the face.

-That's your master's guide on how to capture the likeness of a face in a portrait.
 This is the fourth post from our Master's Guide to Painting Better Portraits series.
 Subscribe to stay posted!

 Read the previous posts in the series: